scheidelg/testwiki/pages/tech_editing/markdown_rules.md

 This is a collection of rules for me to follow when using markdown (primarily on this web site with MDwiki).

-OK, maybe they're more like guidelines since there are always edge cases where it doesn't make sense to apply the rules. ;)
+OK, maybe they're more like guidelines.
+There are always edge cases where it doesn't make sense to apply the rules. ;)

 <hr class="tight">
 ## Open External Content in New Windows or Tabs